ZupIT/horusec/README.md

 ```

 ## Usage
-For use horusec-cli and check your vulnerabilities
+To use horusec-cli and check the application's vulnerabilities:
 ```bash
 horusec start
 ```

-or send with the authorization token to view the content analytically in web application.
+or you can send the authorization token in order to be able to access the report through the web application.

 ```bash
 horusec start -a="<YOUR_TOKEN_AUTHORIZATION>"
 ```
-To acquire the authorization token and you can see your vulnerabilities analytically on our panel see more details <a href="https://horusec.io/docs/tutorials/how-to-create-an-authorization-token">HERE</a>
+To acquire the authorization token and be able to analytically check the application's vulnerabilities on our panel, see more details <a href="https://horusec.io/docs/tutorials/how-to-create-an-authorization-token">HERE</a>.

 **WARN:** When horusec starts an analysis it creates a folder called `.horusec`.
 This folder serves as the basis for not changing your code.
 So we recommend that you add the line `.horusec` into your `.gitignore` file so that this folder does not need to be sent to your git server!